 John, I am completely against your plan.

-Well too bad it's my call, seeing as I have the Drop and you don't.
+Well too bad it's my call, seeing as I have the Drop and can make it work and you can't.

 Don't be immature.